 The DNP charts a course for nurses with a speciality MSN to achieve the highest level of nursing practice, and all the personal, financial and professional benefits a doctoral degree confers

 - Guaranteed admission for UVA School of Nursing alumni

 - Two years (full-time) or three years (part-time) to degree

-- Some classes available online, others offered in executive format
+- Some classes are available online, while others are offered in an executive format

 Who should apply?

-The post-baccalaureate pathway is designed for nurses seeking educational preparation for national specialty certification as an advanced practice registered nurse (APRN) and to progress seamlessly to earn the DNP degree.
+The post-baccalaureate pathway is designed for nurses seeking educational preparation for national specialty certification as advanced practice registered nurses (APRN) and progressing seamlessly to earn the DNP degree.